 Super Easy Homemade Blueberry Muffins Recipe

-All we really need for this blueberry muffins recipe is just one bowl, mixer and a lined muffin tin.
+All we really need for this blueberry muffin recipe is just one bowl, mixer, and a lined muffin tin.
 Talk about easy clean-up!
-Pre-heat oven to 430F (220C).
+Preheat oven to 430F (220C).

 Add in eggs, one at a time, mixing between each egg (5).
 Add in 1 teaspoon vanilla, if using.

 Pour buttermilk (or Norwegian kulturmelk) into the butter mixture.
-You may also use sour cream or greek yoghurt, all will yield perfectly moist homemade blueberry muffins.
+You may also use sour cream or Greek yogurt, all will yield perfectly moist homemade blueberry muffins.

 Fill the Muffin Tins